andrei-stoica26/henna/README.md

 ### networkPlot

-This function plot a graph using different colors for nodes that are part of different connected components.
+This function plots a graph using different colors for nodes that are part of different connected components.

 An application is visualizing genes with a strong overlapping expression in